colorpulse6/hoopitapp/README.md

 Forum:
 - Communicate with other players to organize games via  a forum

-Chat:
-- Communicate with other players to organize games via  a chat implementation

 Tournaments:
 - Enable users to build their own tournaments